ipspace/netlab/docs/dev/config/initial.md

 ## Static Configuration

 Your device template should start with the static configuration needed to make your device usable.
-You might want to configure all relevant parameters or rely on box-building instructions to get the initial configuration set up.
+You can configure all relevant parameters in the initial device configuration or include the relevant configuration snippets in the box-building instructions.

-For example, the Cisco IOS configuration template enables LLDP, disables DNS lookup, and removes banners:
+For example, the Cisco IOS configuration template enables LLDP, turns off DNS lookup, and removes banners:

 ```
 no ip domain lookup